ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - **Image capture during pump execution** (prototype priority): When pumping a tweet with media, fetch images from Twitter's CDN and upload to Bluesky.
 Fall back to local archive.
 Log any losses.
 This is the one anti-rot measure that belongs in the prototype.
 - **t.co unwrapping** (prototype priority): Twitter wraps all URLs in `t.co` shortened links that redirect through Twitter's servers.
 If `t.co` ever goes down, every link in every tweet breaks simultaneously.
 The pump should use the expanded URL from the archive's `entities` field instead of the `t.co` version.
+- **Multi-hop URL unshortening** (prototype priority): Twitter's `entities.expanded_url` only resolves one hop past `t.co`.
+Many archive URLs go through additional shorteners (`bit.ly`, `ow.ly`, `goo.gl`, `tinyurl.com`, vendor-specific shorteners), sometimes 5-7 redirects deep.
+Each shortener is a single point of failure: when `goo.gl` shut down in 2019, every link through it broke regardless of destination liveness.
+The pump should resolve URLs through their full redirect chain and store the canonical destination, not a brittle chain.
+UltimApe's archive is the test corpus.
+Implementation approach and external-tooling considerations are described in Section 3.10.

 - **URL liveness checks** (post-prototype): For each URL in a tweet being published, check if it's still live.
 Log dead links.
 Check for archived copies on the Wayback Machine or archive.today.
+Liveness checks should happen *after* unshortening, since shortener-domain liveness is not the same as destination liveness.
 - **Proactive archiving** (post-prototype): Submit outbound URLs to the Internet Archive's Save Page Now API (`web.archive.org/save/{url}`) to ensure snapshots exist.
 Gwern's archiver-bot ([`github.com/gwern/archiver-bot`](https://github.com/gwern/archiver-bot)) is prior art for this pattern.
 - **Periodic health checks** (ongoing maintenance): Re-check outbound URLs for rot after migration.
 Flag newly dead links and find archived copies.